The Herbs and The Adventures of Parsley

 to be exactly where it should be.

-I sometimes think the CGI worlds served up by the likes of Pixar mean we subconsciously expect visions of perfection as standard these days
+One of the downsides of the CGI worlds served up by the likes of Pixar is that we subconsciously expect visions of perfection as standard these days.

 I'll let the lady responsible tell her own story (Judi is based in the USA,hence the "Essex" & "Brit" comments)